GoosefleetEO/aa-structures/README.md

 ### Step 8 - Add structure owners

 Next you need to add your first structure owner with the character that will be used for fetching structures.
-Just open the Alliance Structures app and click on "Add Structure Owner".
+Just open the Structures app and click on "Add Structure Owner".
 Note that only users with the appropriate permission will be able to see and use this function and that the character needs to be a director.

 Once a structure owner is set the app will start fetching the corporation structures and related notifications.
 Wait a minute and then reload the structure list page to see the result.